aleph2c/miros/doc/glossary.rst

       it's value will determine the time delay prior to the event being presented to the active object's queue if you have deferred the event.
       It also represents the period of your multishot.

+   Client Code
+      Any code that you anchor onto your statechart.
+It's the code that actually solves your business problem.
+It is different the the statechart code in that it does not describe the structure of the hierarchical state machine.